donnyjb06/odin-recipes/README.md

 # odin-recipes
-About: Basic recipe webiste that consists of an index page with links to a few recipes
+About: Basic recipe website that consists of an index page with links to a few recipes